imagekit-developer/imagekit-nodejs/README.md

 ### Authentication Parameter Generation

-In case you are looking to implement client-side file upload, you are going to need a token, timestamp and a valid signature for that upload.
+In case you are looking to implement client-side file upload, you are going to need a token, expiry timestamp and a valid signature for that upload.
 The SDK provides a simple method that you can use in your code to generate these authentication parameters for you.

 *Note: The Private API Key should never be exposed in any client-side code.
 You must always generate these authentication parameters on the server-side*

 ```
-var authenticationParameters = imagekit.getAuthenticationParameters(token, timestamp);
+var authenticationParameters = imagekit.getAuthenticationParameters(token, expire);
 ```

 Returns
 ```
 {
     token : "unique_token",
-    timestamp : "valid_timestamp",
+    expire : "valid_expiry_timestamp",
     signature : "generated_signature"
 }
 ```

-Both the `token` and `timestamp` parameters are optional.
-If not specified the SDK uses the [uuid](https://www.npmjs.com/package/uuid) package to generate a random token and also generates a valid timestamp internally.
-The value of the `token` and `timestamp` used to generate the signature are always returned in the response, no matter if they are provided as an input to this method or not.
+Both the `token` and `expire` parameters are optional.
+If not specified the SDK uses the [uuid](https://www.npmjs.com/package/uuid) package to generate a random token and also generates a valid expiry timestamp internally.
+The value of the `token` and `expire` used to generate the signature are always returned in the response, no matter if they are provided as an input to this method or not.

 ## Support